ludiosarchive/mute-new-tabs/README.md

 "developer mode extensions" nag popup every time you start the browser, unless you're using Chrome on Linux (lucky you!).
-On other platforms, if you're crazy enough, you [might be able to hexedit your Chrome binary](http://stackoverflow.com/questions/23055651/disable-developer-mode-extensions-pop-up) to get rid of it (not tested by me).
+On other platforms, if you're crazy enough, you [might be able to hexedit your Chrome binary](http://stackoverflow.com/questions/23055651/disable-developer-mode-extensions-pop-up) to get rid of it (I have not tested this).

 1.	`git clone https://github.com/ludios/mute-new-tabs`